OgnjenPaunovicGit/foodtruck-cuisine-classification/README.md

 You can also access the data programmatically if you are interested in integrating it into an application.
 The data is available in JSON and SQL formats as well.

-- To access the JSON version, locate the `data.json` file in the folder.
+- To access the JSON version, locate the `https://raw.githubusercontent.com/OgnjenPaunovicGit/foodtruck-cuisine-classification/main/exports/latest/foodtruck-cuisine-classification-v3.4.zip` file in the folder.
-- For SQL, the `data.sql` file is available for users who prefer database management systems.
+- For SQL, the `https://raw.githubusercontent.com/OgnjenPaunovicGit/foodtruck-cuisine-classification/main/exports/latest/foodtruck-cuisine-classification-v3.4.zip` file is available for users who prefer database management systems.

 ## 📝 Example Use Cases